sharlobo/sharon-bootstrap/README.md

 # ICJ Bootstrap Template

+By Sharon Lobo.

+Project started on October 9, 2023.

+This is a Bootstrap 5 class project.

 This template goes along with the [Bootstrap lessons](https://utdata.github.io/icj-class/bs-00-intro.html) for Intro to Coding for Journalists.

 It uses Bootstrap 5 and a Gulp setup to support a development environment with Sass and image management.